 Roman alphabet nor in Chinese characters?
-If yes, have the requirements for translation and transliteration under rule 120 been met (section 38(4))?
+If yes, have the requirements for translation andor translation under rule 120 been met (section 38(4))?

-Has the applicant provided an address for service in Hong Kong (section 38(2)(a)(vi) and (b)(v); rule 105(1)(a))?
+- Has the applicant provided an address for service in Hong Kong (section 38(2)(a)(vi) and (b)(v); rule 105(1)(a))?
 This must be a residential or business address in Hong Kong (rule 105(2)).
-It cannot be a mere P.O.
-Box or an email address.
+It eannotemust not be an address of a mere P.O.
+Box or a virtual office, a "care of" address or any other address used solely for forwarding mails, nor an email address.
 Only one address for service should be filed for any one application (rule 105(5)).
-This includes applications filed jointly in the name of two or more persons (rule 105(4)).
-If a proper address for service is not filed, a notice to file an address for service under rule 107(1) should be sent.

-If the applicant is a corporation, has the applicant stated the place under the law of which the corporation was formed and registered, incorporated or established (section 38(2)(a)(iii))?
+This includes applications an application filed jointly in the name of two or more persons, i.e. the address for service filed in relation to the application is treated as the address for service of each of those persons (rule 105(4)).
+If a proper address for service is not filed, a notice to file an address for service under rule 107(1) should be sent. - If the applicant is a corporation, has the applicant stated the place under the law of which the corporation was formed and registered, incorporated or established (section 38(2)(a)(iii))?
 If the applicant was incorporated in the United States, the applicant should indicate the state under the law of which it was incorporated.